Stock Analysis · Jumia Technologies AG (JMIA)

 Overview

-- Marketplace revenue (commissions and fees charged to sellers for transactions on the platform)
+- Marketplace revenue (such as commissions and fees charged to sellers for transactions on the platform)

-- Logistics revenue (fulfillment, shipping, and delivery-related services, including services provided to third parties where applicable)
+- Logistics revenue (fees for fulfillment and delivery services, including services provided to third parties in some cases)

 Key Figures